nickjbrowning/cscs-docs/docs/platforms/cwp/index.md

 [](){#ref-platform-cwp}
 # Climate and weather platform

-The Machine Learning Platform (MLp) provides compute, storage and support to the climate and weather modeling community in Switzerland.
+The Climate and Weather Platform (CWP) provides compute, storage and support to the climate and weather modeling community in Switzerland.

 ## Getting Started